GoCarrot/carrot-blog/source/_posts/2013-08-19-spicy-horse-gets-carrot.markdown

 * **6% conversion** increase
 * **18x revenue** increase (that is not a typo)

-In summary: **For each day of the month, for every 5 players that played, 1 new player was acquired**.
+In summary: **For each day of the month, for every 5 players that played, 1 new player was acquired.**.
+This is a **25% increase** user acquisition.

 <figure class="pull-right thumbnail">
   {% img /images/logo_bigheadbash.png %}